On the Diversity-Multiplexing Tradeoff of Unconstrained Multiple-Access Channels: Upper Bound on the Best Diversity-Multiplexing Tradeoff

 which imply that in the range $0\le r\le\frac{1}{3}$ each user can obtain the same performance as the Alamouti scheme.
 However, our results show that for this setting we get $N=1<\lf(K-1\ri)M+1=3$.
 Therefore, the optimal DMT of IC's for the symmetric case is upper bounded by

 which is strictly smaller than $d^{\ast,\lf(FC\ri)}_{2,1}\lf(r\ri)$ except for $r=0$, as illustrated in Figure \ref{fig:TheReasonsForSuboptimality}.
-This leads us to the conclusion that for the multiple-access channels, the signals required for transmission effect the performance and can not be separated from the space-time code.
+This leads us to the conclusion that for the multiple-access channel, the signals required for transmission affect the performance and can not be separated from the space-time code.
 This is due to the fact that when the constellation size is infinite, the performance is sub-optimal.
-Hence, in this sense there is no extension of orthogonal designs to the multiple-access channels.
+Hence, in this sense there is no extension of orthogonal designs to the multiple-access channel.